enplore/nvd3-charts/README.md

 # nvd3-charts
-Custom charts for nvd3.
+Custom responsive charts for nvd3 (gauge, bubble, radar).

 ## Gauge chart
 Simple gauge, wants a single value as data.
+Use a CSS width of 190px to keep it together (not responsive).

 ```
 nv.addGraph(function() {